Distributed Submodular Maximization: Introduction

 \section{Introduction}

-Numerous machine learning algorithms require selecting representative subsets of manageable size out of large datasets.
-Examples range from exemplar based clustering \citep{dueck07} to active set selection for non-parametric learning \citep{rasmussen06}, to viral marketing \citep{kempe03}, and data subset selection for the purpose of training complex models \citep{lin11class}.
-Many such problems can be reduced to the problem of {\em maximizing a submodular set function} subject to cardinality or other feasibility constraints such as matroid, or knapsack constraints \citep{gomes10budgeted,krause12survey, lee2009non}.
+Numerous machine learning tasks require selecting representative subsets of manageable size out of large datasets.
+Examples range from exemplar based clustering \citep{dueck07} to active set selection for non-parametric learning \citep{rasmussen06}, to viral marketing \citep{kempe03}, and data subset selection for the purpose of training complex models \citep{lin2011class}.
+Many such problems can be reduced to the problem of {\em maximizing a submodular set function} subject to cardinality or other feasibility constraints such as matroid, or knapsack constraints \citep{krause2010budgeted,krause12survey, lee2009non}.

 Submodular functions exhibit a natural diminishing returns property common in many well known objectives: the marginal benefit of any given element decreases as we select more and more elements.
-Functions such as maximum weighted matching and maximum coverage are typical examples of functions with diminishing returns.
-As a result, submodular function optimization has numerous applications in machine learning and social networks: viral marketing \citep{kempe03, babaei2013revenue, mirzasoleiman2012immunizing}, information gathering~\citep{krause11submodularity}, document summarization~\citep{lin11class}, and active learning~\citep{golovin11jair,guillory2011-active-semisupervised-submodular}.
+Functions such as entropy or maximum weighted coverage are typical examples of functions with diminishing returns.
+As a result, submodular function optimization has numerous applications in machine learning and social networks: viral marketing \citep{kempe03, babaei2013revenue, mirzasoleiman2012immunizing}, information gathering~\citep{krause11submodularity}, document summarization~\citep{lin2011class}, and active learning~\citep{golovin11jair,guillory2011-active-semisupervised-submodular}.

 Although maximizing a submodular function is NP-hard in general, a seminal result of \cite{nemhauser78} states that a simple greedy algorithm produces solutions competitive with the optimal (intractable) solution \citep{nemhauser78best,feige98threshold}.
-However, such greedy algorithms do not scale well when the dataset is massive.
-And as data volumes in modern applications increase faster than the ability of individual computers to process them, we need to look at ways to adapt our computations using parallelism.
+However, such greedy algorithms or their accelerated variants \citep{minoux78accelerated,badanidiyuru2014fast,mirzasoleiman2015lazier} do not scale well when the dataset is massive.
+As data volumes in modern applications increase faster than the ability of individual computers to process them, we need to look at ways to adapt our computations using parallelism.

 MapReduce \citep{dean04mapreduce} is arguably one of the most successful programming models for reliable and efficient parallel computing.
 It works by distributing the data to independent machines: {\em map} tasks redistribute the data for appropriate parallel processing and the output then gets sorted and processed in parallel by {\em reduce} tasks.